blogofcode/blogofcode.github.io/_posts/2016-11-22-material-design-web-ui-frameworks.md

 This framework depends on `React`.
 So if you are familiar with `React` go ahead with this framework, if not I recommend you to use above two or you get to know [React](https://facebook.github.io/react/) before diving into Material-UI.
 Material-UI is a set of React components, so understanding how React fits into web development is important.

-I would discussing `Material-UI` along with basics of `React` in the future posts.
+I would be discussing `Material-UI` along with basics of `React` in the future posts.

 Hope this helps you to build beautiful UI.